Quercus subg. Cerris: Section Cerris

 Quercus section Cerris was first established by Barthélemy Charles Joseph Dumortier in 1829.
 It has been treated as a section under other names, including Quercus sect.
 Erythrobalanopsis Oerst., Quercus sect.
 Castaneifolia O.Schwarz, Quercus sect.
 Vallonea O.Schwarz, Quercus sect.
 Aegilops (Reichenb.)
 O.Schwarz and the illegitimate name Quercus sect.
 Eucerris Oerst.
 Members may be called cerris oaks.

-Like all species of Quercus, those of section Ilex are trees or shrubs with acorn-like fruit.
+Like all species of Quercus, those of section Cerris are trees or shrubs with acorn-like fruit.
 The staminate flowers have four to six stamens.
 The ornamentation of the mature pollen is distinctive, consisting of scattered small bumps (verrucate).
 The cup of the acorn has narrowly triangular scales, thickened and with a keel and elongated recurved tips.
 The leaf is toothed, typically with bristle-like extensions to the teeth.

 There are about 13 species in Eurasia and North Africa, including the cork oak, Quercus suber, an important source of cork for wine stoppers, among other uses.
+It is the only oak section with a centre of diversity in the Western Palearctic.